gemeenteshertogenbosch/verzoekregistratiecomponent/CONTRIBUTING.md

 # CONTRIBUTING

-We – [Gemeente 's-Hertogenbosch](https://www.s-hertogenbosch.nl/) and the maintainers of this project – know we can only create this standard together with you.
+We, the municipalities and the maintainers of this project know, we can only create this standard together with you.
 Thus we appreciate your input, enjoy feedback and welcome improvements to this project and are very open to collaboration.

 We love issues and pull requests from everyone.